onestardao/WFGY/TensionUniverse/BlackHole/Q004_hodge_conjecture.md

    * Within this file version, definitions of state spaces, observables, mismatch quantities, and tension functionals are frozen.
    * Any substantial change requires a new versioned file or an explicit changelog entry, and must not silently alter prior definitions.

-The footer at the end of this file restates these rules in a problem independent, charter aligned form.

 ---